 - Suicidal tendencies

-You will also be entitled to claim disability benefits if you can show enough proof about your long-term disorder.
-The medical practitioner should highlight one of the following characteristics as an extreme limitation or two as a marked limitation.
-The components are related to the mental functioning of an individual.
+You may be entitled to claim disability benefits if you can show enough proof about your long-term disorder.
+A medical practitioner could highlight that you have one of the following characteristics as an extreme limitation, or two as a marked limitation:

 - Social interaction

 Additionally, a licensed health professional may also document about five or more sets of depression symptoms.
 To apply for disability, you may also need to furnish the following evidence.

 You may need to gather and furnish the SSA with a medical track record that includes evidence showing that you have undergone treatment for depression.
 Medical treatment may include mental health therapy, which has helped people to reduce or control the signs of depression.
 This form of treatment by a trained medical professional has helped people make marginal adjustments to to changes in their daily environment.